 We arrived in Kansas City Sunday afternoon.
 They had SNOW.

 The rental car place tried to give us a small cadillac for six people.
-Literally, we walked out to the car.
-Stared at it for a minute.
-Counted heads again.
-Contemplated the car, then trudged back inside.

 After much discussion and calling to the lot dude, we got a Mercury Mountaineer.